Peter Sanderson

-Peter Sanderson Jr. (born April 25, 1952) is a comic book critic and historian, as well as an instructor/lecturer in the New York area concerning the study of graphic novels/comic books as literature.
+Peter Sanderson Jr. (born April 25, 1952) is an American comic book critic and historian.

-He is best known for his work as a researcher at the two main American comics companies, DC and Marvel, where he helped to catalog the various fictional characters that comprised their respective continuities, including Victor Timely.
+He is best known for his work as a researcher at the two main American comics companies, DC and Marvel, where he helped to catalog the various fictional characters that comprised their respective continuities.

 Career

 As a teenager, and later, at Columbia University, Sanderson's first involvement in the comics field was as a "letterhack," a frequent contributor to comic book letter columns.
 His missives impressed DC Comics editor Julius Schwartz enough for Schwartz expand the letter columns in some titles to a second, separate page (such as "Flash-Grams — Extra", "Letters To the Batcave — Extra", and "JLA Mailroom — Special Peter Sanderson Edition") to facilitate Sanderson's analysis.
 In the early 1980s Sanderson wrote for comics hobbyist magazines, including The Comics Journal, Amazing Heroes, and Comics Feature.

 From there, Sanderson broke into the comic book industry proper.
 He was first hired by DC Comics, where he was given the task of reading every comic book published by the company since 1935.
 His research was used by Len Wein to write Who's Who in the DC Universe.
 Sanderson then went to work for Marvel Comics, where he was mentored by writer/editor Mark Gruenwald as Marvel's first scholar and archivist, which saw Sanderson placed in charge of Marvel's library.
 Sanderson contributed as a researcher on the various Official Handbook of the Marvel Universe series in the 1980s and early 1990s.

 Sanderson was also the writer of the Marvel Saga and Wolverine Saga limited series.
 These titles did not follow the typical art-centered comic book format.
 Instead, the two series were prose chronicles of the fictional histories of comic book characters, which Sanderson culled from previous titles Marvel had published over the years.
 The text was supplemented by individual panels excerpted from the comic books that served as Sanderson's sources.